Preparing for the Akamai internship

 Flights from home island to PREP, and to the internship site, and then back to home island at the end of the internship program will be purchased by Akamai, using a UC Travel service.
 The interns will not need to purchase the flights themselves.

-Meals: Interns will need to pay for their own meals and groceries during the internship, except during the one-week prep course when meals are provided.
+Meals: Interns will pay for their own meals and groceries during the internship, except during the one-week prep course when meals are provided.

 Travel Costs:

 Interns do not need to purchase airfare.
-Akamai has provided UC Travel information of suggested economy class airfares to purchase.
 For other related travel costs covered by Akamai, travel costs paid for by interns will be reimbursed or added to the third stipend check.
-In addition, Akamai will pay for baggage charges, and select ground transportation.
-Akamai does not cover ground transportation between your home and airport at the beginning and end of program (if you are flying).
+In addition, Akamai will pay the cost of 2 checked bags, and select ground transportation.
+Akamai does not cover ground transportation between your home and airport at the beginning and end of the program (if you are flying).

 Getting your air travel itinerary: